-Prince: Details Of Opiod Addiction Revealed In Unsealed Records
+Prince: Details Of Opioid Addiction Revealed In Unsealed Records

 At the time of his death, people at the home of Prince indicated to investigators that he had been suffering from withdrawals from prescription medications to which he had become addicted.
 Upon investigating, authorities did not find evidence of any controlled substances prescribed to Prince.
 They did, however, find one written to his bodyguard, Kirk Johnson, for oxycodone.

 Dr. Michael Schulenberg was the star’s physician.
 The oxycodone prescription was written by him on April 14 but was prescribed for Kirk Johnson.
 Schulenberg said this was to protect Prince’s privacy, but his attorney has stated that he prescribed the opioid with no knowledge that they would be provided to Prince.
-Johnson’s attorney has stated that his client did not provide the fentanyl that ultimately killed the musican.
+Johnson’s attorney has stated that his client did not provide the fentanyl that ultimately killed the musician.
 If Schulenberg did write prescriptions to Johnson that he knew were intended for Prince, he has violated both federal and state laws according to a report from CNBC.

 The Carver County search warrant obtained within a week of the singer’s death uncovered controlled substances hidden throughout his home, Paisley Park.
 Most were prescription painkillers according to Rolling Stone and were hidden in a variety of containers, including vitamin bottles.
 Zofran, a medication taken to lessen the effects of opioid withdrawal, was found in a container that was labeled for Vitamin D. Prince often used the name Peter Bravestrong as an alias.
 A briefcase found bearing that name held undisclosed controlled substances next to handwritten lyrics for the song “U Got the Look.”
 The source of the fentanyl that ultimately killed the music legend has still not been determined.